Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sử dụng 'hạm đội ma' để bán dầu mỏ, lách trừng phạt, Nga khiến phương Tây 'nóng mặt'

-The move marks an escalation in Western efforts to enforce a $60-a-barrel price ceiling on Russian seaborne oil, imposed to punish Moscow over the conflict in Ukraine.
+The move marks an escalation in Western efforts to enforce a $60-a-barrel price ceiling on seaborne Russian oil, imposed to punish Moscow over the conflict in Ukraine.

-The price cap is intended to reduce Russia's export revenue while maintaining the flow of oil around the world .
+The price cap is intended to reduce Russia's export revenues while maintaining the flow of oil around the world .
 The mechanism prohibits Western companies from providing maritime services such as transportation, insurance and finance that facilitate Russia's oil sales above the price cap.

 Source